bermarte/js-study-guide/README.md

 # JS-Study Guide
-> JAVA SCRIPT Study guide for beginners created using HTML and CSS
+> JAVASCRIPT Study guide for beginners created using HTML and CSS
 ----
 ## General Info
 Aim of this project is to design and build a javascript tutorial for beginners using HTML and CSS in two weeks covering all the necessary topics.